curryhow/curryhow.github.io/index.markdown

 ![Ocean and concrete](water.jpg?w=1740&h=1158&fit=crop&crop=center&auto=format)

 The Curry-Howard correspondence is a duality between logic and the mathematical theory of computation, sometimes referred to by the tagline "**propositions as types, proofs as programs**".
-More precisely, it is an isomorphism between a logic (intuitionistic sequent calculus) and a programming language (simply-typed lambda calculus).
-This website will eventually host an online short course in the fundamentals of theoretical computer science, aimed at giving a complete proof of the Curry-Howard correspondence.
+This website will host an online short course in the fundamentals of theoretical computer science, building to a proof of the Curry-Howard correspondence.
 The aim is to be accessible but still completely rigorous; this course will be a challenge.
 All lecture notes and videos for the course will be freely available.

 We are part of the [School of Mathematics and Statistics](https://ms.unimelb.edu.au/home) at the University of Melbourne.

 ## Course

+The aim of the course is to give a complete proof of the Curry-Howard correspondence, as an isomorphism of categories between a logic (intuitionistic sequent calculus) and a programming language (simply-typed lambda calculus).
 The current rough plan for the course is as follows:

 * What is computation?
 * Introduction to lambda calculus